-It's absolutely fine to use these features alongside one-page checkout.
+It's absolutely fine to use these checkout features alongside one-page checkout.
 It gives customers a choice.
-For example, if they want to edit the contents of their cart then they can click through to the cart page and check out afterwards.
-This is handy because the WooCommerce one-page checkout lists the products in the cart without any means to edit them.
+For example, if they want to edit the contents of their cart, they can click through to the cart page and check out afterwards.
+This is handy because WooCommerce one-page checkout lists the products in the cart without any means to edit them.

 The simplest solution is to add a 301 redirect to stop people from accessing the cart page.
 You can do this by installing the free Redirection plugin and redirecting the cart page to wherever you like.

 For example, you might redirect the cart page to the WooCommerce checkout.
 This is the checkout page defined in the WooCommerce settings, and is separate from the one where you've added a product table.